Towards A Black Testimony

 Rabz Lansiquot is a filmmaker, curator, and DJ.
 She was a leading member of sorryyoufeeluncomfortable (SYFU), a London-based collective that created intentional spaces for deep study, conversation and multi-disciplinary art-making that relates to race and liberatory politics and Languid Hands.
 With SYFU she has produced public programming in a number of institutional and independent contexts in the UK and Europe including curated screenings, collective readings, performances, workshops and discussions, and co-curated exhibitions.
 Her audio-visual work and film theory writing is informed by Black liberatory thought, Black queer studies, and lived experience, seeking to move beyond representation, to liberation in the realm of the moving image.

 Towards A Black Testimony has been conceived in collaboration with Languid Hands to address issues of Black representation, visibility and participation of people of colour at contemporary art institutions in the Czech Republic.
-A central part of the project has been the residency of two Afroczech artists, Natalie Perkof and Yvonne Vácha, mentored by Languid Hands at MeetFactory.
-Towards A Black Testimony includes new work made specifically in response to the ongoing dialogue in the form of an exhibition project, discussions, performance and a curated library at Display and online until April 2021.
+A central part of the project has been the residency of Afroczech artists, Natalie Perkof and Yvonne Vácha, mentored by Languid Hands at MeetFactory.
+Towards A Black Testimony includes new work made specifically in response to the ongoing dialogue in the form of an exhibition project, discussions, performance and a curated library which are planned until April 2021.
 Drawing on ideas of critical cartography, it will be presented as four itinerations: Orientation, Terrain, Vectors and Landmass.